Astro-Totzauer/sun_viewer/README.md

 Goals for the project:

   * Create a contextual slider with values dependent on the selected stretch function (specifies the "a" value in astropy's log stretch function, for       example)
-  * Expand the stretch function list to include more potentially relevant options.
+  * Expand the stretch function list
   * Add noise reduction options (Savitzky-Golay, gaussians, etc)
   * Add ability to export to new fits files
   * Allow for side-by-side views of data sets to compare original and altered images